 Time Management Fundamentals.
 Effective time management is an indispensable skill.
 Learn how to get more done in the shortest time possible and avoid the obstacles and distractions that can get in the way of good time management.
-You'll gain practical strategies for increasing your productivity.
+Students will gain practical strategies for increasing their productivity.